Our Mission

 Our History & Future

 1992 Costa Rica - While holding revivals for missionaries in Costa Rica, Brother Neff saw the need for a children's home.
-Brother Neff was introduced to Sally Sanders, a single missionary who had begun taking children into her home.
+Brother Neff was introduced to Sally and Patricia , who had begun taking children into their own home.
 After much prayer, the Lighthouse Children’s Home in Costa Rica was opened in 1992.
-There is room for 22 children and serves both boys and girls.
+There is room for twenty-two children which houses both boys and girls.

 2000 India - Brother Neff felt the Lord leading him to open a third children’s home while in India preaching for missionaries there.
 In 2000, Brother Neff partnered with Matthew Henry and the Lighthouse Children’s Home in India was opened.
-It is our largest home with 52 boys and girls.
+There is room to house up to fifty children.

 2010 Panama - Brother Neff and Missionary Alex Taylor opened the Lighthouse Children’s Home in Panama in 2010.
-Brother Taylor is a church planting missionary in northern Panama.
-A native of Costa Rica, Brother Taylor has known Brother Neff for many years.
-The Home is an all-girls home and is capable of providing for 13 girls.
+Brother Taylor was a church planting missionary in northern Panama.
+A native of Costa Rica, Brother Taylor had known Brother Neff for many years.
+The Home was an all-girls home and was capable of providing for thirteen girls.
+In 2023, the Home along with Brother Taylor retired.

 2015 Thailand - Brother Neff was approached about starting a home in Thailand.
 After several trips and much prayer, the Lighthouse Children’s Home in Thailand was opened in 2015 with Missionaries Tim and Maureen Searles.
-The Thailand Home is in the residence of a former missionary and has the capability of housing 20 boys and girls.
+The Thailand Home was in the residence of a former missionary and had the capability of housing twenty boys and girls.
+After seven years with no growth and no progress of securing the property from the government, the Home was closed.

-2017 Philippines - When Brother Neff met Missionary Christopher Hunter, Brother Hunter shared how he had been praying for 10 years to start a children's home in the Philippians.
-In 2017, the 7th Lighthouse Home was opened.
-Currently the facility is able to house 7 children, but will be expanded to house 25 more boys and girls.
+2017 Philippines - When Brother Neff met Missionary Christopher Hunter, Brother Hunter shared how he had been praying for ten years to start a children's home in the Philippines.
+In 2017, the seventh Lighthouse Home was opened.
+The Lord blessed, and a three story dorm was built which can house twenty-five to thirty boys and girls.

 Please pray as we reach out to children around the world.